Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 ## II.
 Infrastructure and DevOps Security Practices
-This section focuses on the security practices related to infrastructure and DevOps, ensuring that the systems supporting the application are robustly secured against threats.
-It covers access control, infrastructure security measures, continuous security, and secrets management, among other areas.
+Centers on securing the infrastructure that supports the application and the DevOps practices involved in continuous integration and deployment.
+This encompasses securing access control, managing infrastructure securely, ensuring continuous security throughout the CI/CD pipeline, managing secrets effectively, and adopting a comprehensive approach to monitoring, logging, and alerting to prevent and respond to potential security incidents.

 #### Access Control

 - **Principle of Least Privilege [(POLP)](https://en.wikipedia.org/wiki/Principle_of_least_privilege)**: Restrict permissions to only what's necessary across all systems and services.
 - **Role-Based Access Control [(RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control):**: Define clear roles within the application and database, ensuring proper role-based access control.

-### Infrastructure Security
+#### Infrastructure Security
 - **Firewalls and Network Segmentation**: Deploy firewalls to monitor and control incoming and outgoing network traffic based on predetermined security rules.
 Use network segmentation to reduce the attack surface.
 - **Rate Limiting**: Implement rate limiting on APIs and services to prevent abuse and potential denial-of-service attacks.

-### Secure Configuration and Management
+#### Secure Configuration and Management
 - **Hardening and Configuration Management**: Apply security best practices to harden servers and apply consistent configuration management to maintain security baselines.
 - **Immutable Infrastructure**: Adopt immutable infrastructure principles where changes are made by replacing instances rather than modifying them, reducing the risk of configuration drift and unauthorized changes.

-### Continuous Security and Compliance
+#### Continuous Security and Compliance
 - **Continuous Integration/Continuous Deployment (CI/CD) Security**: Incorporate automated security checks into CI/CD pipelines to detect vulnerabilities early in the development process.
 - **Compliance as Code**: Automate compliance policies within the deployment processes to ensure consistent application of security standards.

-### Secrets Management
+#### Secrets Management
 - **Secrets Storage**: Use dedicated secrets management tools to securely store, access, and manage secrets like API keys and database credentials, avoiding hardcoding them in the source code or configuration files.

-### Monitoring, Logging, and Alerting
+#### Monitoring, Logging, and Alerting
 - **Monitoring and Alerting**: Implement comprehensive monitoring and alerting systems to detect and respond to security incidents in real time.
 - **Log Management**: Ensure that logs are securely stored and managed, without containing sensitive information, and use them for investigating security incidents.

-### Network Security and Encryption
+#### Network Security and Encryption
 - **TLS/SSL for Data in Transit**: Use TLS/SSL to encrypt data in transit across all services to prevent eavesdropping and man-in-the-middle attacks.
 - **Encryption of Sensitive Data at Rest**: Encrypt sensitive data at rest in databases and storage solutions to protect it from unauthorized access.

-### Container and Orchestration Security
+#### Container and Orchestration Security
 - **Container Security**: Use trusted base images, scan images for vulnerabilities, and apply security best practices in container orchestration environments to protect against threats.

-### Disaster Recovery and Backup
+#### Disaster Recovery and Backup
 - **Backup Strategies**: Regularly backup critical data and system configurations, ensuring that backups are encrypted and stored securely.
 - **Disaster Recovery Planning**: Develop and regularly test disaster recovery plans to ensure quick recovery and minimal downtime in the event of a security incident.